willwhitney/deep-game-engine/readme.md

 ### Single-frame prediction

+**Prediction using a single frame as input.** The model takes in one frame of the game (the current screen) and produces a prediction for the next frame.
+The predicted frame for `t+1` is shown on the left in each column; the true frame which occurred at `t+1` is shown on the right side of each column.

-**Prediction using a single frame as input.** Note the uncertainty about moving components.
+Note the uncertainty about moving components.

 <img src="slides/pred_1frame.png" width=500>

 ### Two-frame prediction

+**Prediction using two frames as input.** The model takes in the two previous frames (`t-1` and `t`) and produces a prediction for the next frame `t+1`.
+The predicted frame for `t+1` is shown on the left in each column; the true frame which occurred at `t+1` is shown on the right side of each column.

-**Prediction using two frames as input.** Confidence about the future positions of moving objects is greatly improved.
+Confidence about the future positions of moving objects is greatly improved versus the single-frame case.

 <img src="slides/pred_2frame.png" width=500>